PrajeenRG/arduino-projects/README.md

 - Hello World using LCD Display
 - Textsaver program using LCD Display
 - Displaying serial input on LCD Display
+- Looping through the characters supported by 7 segment display

 ### How do I run the projects?
 Clone the repo to any directory and open the same.
 After doing all the necessary circuitry, open the project file